Relay Sequences Control

-When the tank becomes full, float switch limit switch 2 opens, hold operation of the relay MC is canceled, and the transfer pump motor stops.
+When the tank becomes full, float switch limit switch 2 opens, the hold operation of the relay MC is cancelled, and the transfer pump motor stops.

 When the water level reaches the empty level, the motor starts to operate automatically again.

 With motor operation in this control example, the motor starts to operate at the mid position after an empty tank is detected.
 Motor operation stops at the mid position after a full tank is detected, and the motor operating state differs even at the mid position.

 This kind of operation is called “hysteresis operation”and can reduce the number of times that motor operation is stopped.